Authentication Tab¶

 The default role applies to all new users and all authentication methods (built-in, LDAP, or SAML):

 The default role assignment can be changed for each individual user on the Admin Settings > Server Admin > Users tab.
-See Managing Users V R7 (5.12.x) and Later.
+See Manage Users.

 From version 2021.1, it is possible to enable automatic suspension and activation of users accounts based on custom group membership.
 When this option is turned on, the default role and the User Signup Moderation Preference will be deactivated.
 For details, see Use Custom Groups to Assign User Roles.